Provenance Blockchain (HASH) Price Down 36.2% Over Last Week

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Provenance Blockchain’s launch date was April 19th, 2021.
 Provenance Blockchain’s total supply is 100,000,000,000 tokens.
+The official message board for Provenance Blockchain is medium.com/@provenanceblockchain.
 Provenance Blockchain’s official Twitter account is @provenancefdn and its Facebook page is accessible here.
-Provenance Blockchain’s official message board is medium.com/@provenanceblockchain.
-The official website for Provenance Blockchain is provenance.io.
+Provenance Blockchain’s official website is provenance.io.

-It is usually not possible to purchase alternative cryptocurrencies such as Provenance Blockchain directly using U.S. dollars.
-Investors seeking to trade Provenance Blockchain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Provenance Blockchain using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Provenance Blockchain directly using U.S. dollars.
+Investors seeking to acquire Provenance Blockchain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Provenance Blockchain using one of the aforementioned exchanges.

 Receive News & Updates for Provenance Blockchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Provenance Blockchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.